btarun13/btarun13/README.md

 🚀 Recent: RAG pipeline with Pinecone | Drug-disease recommender | Visibility Graphs for time series

-📍 Based in Oxford | 🛠 Python, R, PyTorch Geometric, LangChain | 🌐 linkedin.com/in/tarun-naithani-98719a123
+📍 Based in hyderabad  | 🛠 Python, R, PyTorch Geometric, LangChain | 🌐 linkedin.com/in/tarun-naithani-98719a123

  Here are some of my packages and experimental projects.
 More updates to come ...